 SEA TO SAFETY

-When Johnny and Adil, two of the founders of Movement on the Ground, spontaneously started helping refugees on the north coast of Lesvos they immediately realized the impossibility of the logistic challenge growing upon the island.
-Making sure thousands and thousands of refugees safely made it out of their unsafe boats on to the land was only the beginning.
+When Johnny and Adil, the later founders of Movement on the Ground, spontaneously started helping out at the north coast of Lesvos they immediately realized the impossibility of the logistic challenge growing upon the island.
+Making sure thousands and thousands of refugees made it out of their unsafe boats on to the land was only the beginning.
 How to warm them up?
-How to feed them?
 How to comfort them?
 How to make sure they have a place to sleep?
+How to feed them?
 How to organize transportation?
 How to communicate?

 - Reception of thousands of refugee’s on Lesvos; providing water, food, emergency blankets and dry clothing, rescue equipment.